heksagonnet/piko/exampleSite/content/blog/placeholder-text.md

 ShowBreadCrumbs: false
 ---
 #
-I have always enjoy doodling on the computer.
+`I have always enjoy doodling on the computer.
 Every now and then I create useful things.
-My main drawing tools are Adobe Photoshop and Illustrator.
+My main drawing tools are Adobe Photoshop and Illustrator.` *Jean Burgos*

 <!--more-->